 Inflammation of the intestinal tract is the result of an overactive immune response that is linked to an increased challenge of the intestinal immunity.
 As such, the production of inflammatory cytokines is a natural and positive response of the immune system, but the process is extremely energy demanding and will reflect almost instantly and significantly in the performance data of the farm.
-Although the anti-inflammatory properties of butyric acid are present and beneficial, certain plant extracts rich in alkaloids can largely be accounted for the anti-inflammatory reactivity of Lumance L. Their mode of action is well defined and understood.
+Although the anti-inflammatory properties of butyric acid are present and beneficial, certain plant extracts rich in alkaloids can largely be accounted for the anti-inflammatory reactivity of Lumance® L. Their mode of action is well defined and understood.
 The results show immediately in gain and FCR figures.

-Plant extracts are general hydrophobic and are likely to enter into cell membranes of microbes, which disturbs their normal functionalities.
+Plant extracts are generally hydrophobic and are likely to enter into cell membranes of microbes, which disturbs their normal functionalities.
 Different essential oils are likely to have different molecular targets, which might explain the fact that combinations may be more effective than a single essential oil.

-Different plant extracts, such as essential oils, are added because of their antioxidant activity which act complementary to the butyrates.
+Different plant extracts, such as essential oils, are added because of their antioxidant activity and act complementary to the butyrates.
 Butyrates stimulate endogenous glutathione release which is the most important antioxidant in the animal’s metabolism.